Search

 • The QCD amount directed to a qualified charity is not included in your adjusted gross income (AGI).

-• Giving these assets to a charity versus taking RMDs as income may enable you to avoid certain disadvantages that can come with a higher AGI, such as higher Medicare premiums, self-employment or Social Security taxes, etc.
+• Giving these assets to a charity versus taking RMDs as income may enable you to avoid certain disadvantages which can come with a higher AGI, such as higher Medicare premiums, self-employment or Social Security taxes.

 • There typically is no income tax due from you on the IRA distributions to a charity.